 OUR PASTOR Father Robert Smith

-A new and comprehensive bio will be landing in this space during, or after Christmas.
-One more thing to be grateful for at Thanksgiving time is: having a new pastor who is dedicated and devout, experienced, energized and fluent in Spanish!
+A new and comprehensive bio will be landing in this space around the start of spring, March 22nd 2021.
+Our new pastor is dedicated and devout, experienced, energized and fluent in Spanish!
 Fr.
-Bob has already begun to do masses, and given our beloved former Pastor Fr.
+Bob's primary assignment is with St. Hugh of Lincoln, in Huntington Station but will be doing masses regularly at OLMM, and given our beloved former Pastor Fr.
 Bill Brisotti his well-earned opportunity to retire!
 We all look forward to getting to know Fr.
 Bob and celebrating mass on a regular basis with him once again!
 Let us pray for safe and effective vaccines in 2021....so we can gradually and finally return to "normal times"!

 Also...coming soon: background bios of Fr.
 Nelson and Fr.
 Fidel, our Director of Religious Education, Angie Acietuno....as well as our loyal and hardworking staff in the Parish Office - Julietta Mieles and Edith Salmaron.

 D I O C E S A N

 F a t h e r A n d r e w